maitruong-data/Sales-Performance-and-Market-Expansion-for-Global-Superstore-PowerBI/README.md

 **Two important features in this page:**
 - **Opportunity Score (Market)**
 The Opportunity Score ranks markets by four criterias: Growth (Sales YoY%), Profitability (Margin%), Size (Sales), and Risk (Return rate).
-Each market is normalized against its peers and scored on a 0–100 scale:
+Each market was normalized against its peers and scored on a 0–100 scale:
 _Score = 0.40\*Growth + 0.30\*Margin + 0.20\*Size – 0.10\*ReturnRate_
-That weighting favors future upside (growth) and healthy unit economics (margin), rewards scale, and penalizes returns.
-It lets you rank markets objectively instead of looking at one metric at a time.
+That weighting would favor future upside (growth) and healthy unit economics (margin), reward scale, and penalize returns.
+This allows you to rank markets objectively instead of looking at one metric at a time.

 - **Pareto 80/20**
-Within the selected market, sub-categories are sorted by profit.
-The cumulative line and the 80% target show the strategic product set that drives most of the money.
-This chart answers for the question: “If we focus, which products move the needle here?”
+Within the selected market, sub-categories were sorted by profit.
+The cumulative line and the 80% target showed the strategic product set that drove most of the money.
+This chart answered for the question: “If we focus, which products move the needle here?”

 📌 **Key Findings**

-- **Where to expand next:** The areas with higest opportunity to expand are Canada, EMEA, and Africa.
+- **Where to expand next:** The areas with higest opportunity to expand were Canada, EMEA, and Africa.
 Though APAC, EU, LATAM, US had higher Sales, they showed margin dips or return spikes, which dragged their score.

 - **What are strategic products:** The Pareto chart showed each market’s profit concentration by sub-category.
-For example, in the high-score Canada market, items such as storage, phones, copiers, appliances, bookcases, accessories accounted for ~80% of profit.
+For example, in the high-score Canada market, items such as Storage, Phones, Copiers, Appliances, Bookcases, Accessories accounted for ~80% of profit.

 - **Quality guardrails:** Return Rate was high in markets with high order numbers like APAC, LATAM, US, EU.
 A few likely reasons for the high return rate in big, mature markets:
   - Product mix effect: Large markets sell more variety, including high-return categories (e.g., furniture with sizing/fit issues or fragile items).
 Mix alone can push the rate up even when processes are good.
   - Promo & price effects: Aggressive discounting drives trial and higher buyer’s remorse.
 Campaigns that spike orders often spike returns.
   - Ship-mode: Faster modes (and cross-border hops) can correlate with damage or mismatched expectations